nizamo/Getting-and-Cleaning-Data/README.md

 The goal is to prepare tidy data that can be used for later analysis.

 #What is required to submit:
-1) a tidy data set as described below.
+1) a tidy data set as described below. \n
 2) a link to a Github repository with your script for performing the analysis.
 3) a code book that describes the variables, the data, and any transformations or work that have been performed to clean up the data called CodeBook.md.